Sunday

 9:00 am — Morning Prayer

-Whether you’re returning to faith, exploring it for the first time, or simply curious what an Anglican service feels like, the seat is yours.
+Whether you’re returning to faith, exploring it for the first time, or simply curious what an Anglican service feels like, welcome!

-From the annual free Sports Camp for neighborhood kids and monthly seniors' lunches to Shrove Tuesday pancakes before Lent and parish weekends in the woods, life at Epiphany happens well beyond Sunday morning.
-Some of these events are how we welcome our neighbors in; others are simply how we enjoy each other's company outside the pews.
+From Vacation Bible School and monthly seniors' lunches to Shrove Tuesday pancakes before Lent and parish weekends in the woods, life at Epiphany happens well beyond Sunday morning.
+Some of these events are how we welcome our neighbors in; others are simply how we enjoy each other's company outside the sanctuary

 Take a look at what's coming up — there's almost always room for one more.